Raquel Atawo

-Raquel Atawo (née Kops-Jones; born December 8, 1982) is an American former professional tennis player, who is currently the head woman's tennis coach for the Washington State Cougars.
+Raquel Atawo (née Kops-Jones; born December 8, 1982) is an American former professional tennis player, who is currently the head women's tennis coach for the Washington State Cougars.

 She is primarily a doubles specialist, winning 18 WTA doubles titles, including two Premier-5 titles at the 2012 Toray Pan Pacific Open and the 2014 Cincinnati Masters, and reaching the semifinals of the 2014 Australian Open, 2015 Wimbledon Championships and 2016 Wimbledon Championships, all alongside her regular partner, fellow American Abigail Spears.

 Before serving as the head coach at Washington State, Atawo was an assistant women's tennis coach for Auburn University and a volunteer coach for University of California women's tennis.

 Biography

-Raquel's mother is Nancy Kops, and her father is Lawrence Jones.
+Raquel's mother is Nancy Kops, and her father was Lawrence Jones.
 She has two sisters, Renee and Khristy.
 She married Toby Atawo on July 18, 2015.

 Career

 Her best results in doubles at Grand Slam events have been reaching the semifinals at the Australian Open in 2014 and Wimbledon in 2015 and 2016, both while partnered with Abigail Spears.
 Kops-Jones has a career-high doubles ranking of No. 10, achieved on March 2, 2015.
-She has won 18 WTA doubles titles.
+She won 18 WTA doubles titles.

 In 2008, she played for the Boston Lobsters, and in 2019, played for the Philadelphia Freedoms—both teams in the World TeamTennis Pro League.